ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ![reserve](Screenshots/reserve.png)

 2. Shortly, you will receive an email inviting you to join an IBM cloud account.
 Follow the instructions in the email to join.
 Your environment should be ready within a few minutes.
-Once it is ready, you will recieve a second email similar to the following.
+When it is ready, you will recieve a second email similar to the following.

 ![env_details](Screenshots/env_details.png)

 3. Log in to [IBM Cloud Pak for Data](https://dataplatform.cloud.ibm.com).
-Once logged in, ensure that you are using cloud account **2577353 - tsglwatson** as given in the email.
+Once logged in, ensure that you are using cloud account **2577353 - tsglwatson**.
 You can check the name of the current account in the bar the top of the screen.
 Change the account if necessary using the drop-down menu.
-From the IBM Cloud Pak for Data dashboad, find the tile for the Project you want to work with.
+From the IBM Cloud Pak for Data dashboad, find the tile for the Project that you want to work with.
 For the Sentiment Analysis tutorial, the name of this Project will have the prefix **sentiment-analysis**.
-Once the Project is open, you can view the notebooks and data assets of the project with the **Assets** tab.
+Once the Project is open, you can view the notebooks and data assets of the project using the **Assets** tab.

 ![assets](Screenshots/assets.png)

-4. We will create a new environment template.
-Click on the **Manage** tab.
+4. Before working with the notebooks, we need to define the environment in which these notebooks will run.
+To get started on that, click on the **Manage** tab.

 ![manage_tab](Screenshots/manage_tab.png)